usgs/groundmotion-processing/docs/README.rst

     the condition that neither the USGS nor the U.S. Government shall be held liable for any damages resulting from the authorized or unauthorized use of the software.

+    Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Government.